Canadian administrative law: Historical practice (pre-Vavilov)

+Current practice (post-Vavilov)

 There are two standards of review available to courts: reasonableness and correctness.
-A third standard of review, patent unreasonableness, was previously abolished in Dunsmuir.
+A third standard of review, patent unreasonableness, was previously abolished in Dunsmuir (though it still exists as a standard where provided for by provincial legislation; e.g., the British Columbia Administrative Tribunals Act).

 The standard of reasonableness is the default and presumptive standard of review that applies to all administrative decisions.
 This presumption may be rebutted in two situations: (i) where the legislation has indicated that a standard of correctness applies, and (ii) where the rule of law requires that the standard of correctness applies.
 The second situation is engaged for certain categories of questions, such as constitutional questions, general questions of law of central importance to the legal system as a whole and questions related to the jurisdictional boundaries between two or more administrative bodies.